onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is the best way to determine what is best?
 What is the best incentive structure to improve the incentive structure?
 How do we make common knowledge what common knowledge is and why it is important for coordination?
+How do we innovate on how we innovate such that we don't cause even bigger problems down the road when we solve problems?
+How do we better factor (account for) all externalities and foresee a few steps out - a few levels of indirection and not just the immediate stuff?
+    how do we better innovate in how we innovate, such that we don't cause bigger problems down the road when we solve problems now? how do we factor in all externalities and 2nd & 3rd order effects?
 How do we better educate as many people as possible about the logic of better educating as many people as possible? (as best as possible)
     How do we better educate as many people as possible about the logic of this system that would scale and improve this education?
 How do we best identify what is worth identifying?
     ^^ this isnt that good/recursive
+Vote on how we vote

+We need to reward truth more than anything else

 We need to replace rhetoric with provable competence and skin in the game